Transportation Demand Management

 The TDM Program's yearly Impact Report calculates reductions in vehicle trips, vehicle miles traveled, and vehicular emissions resulting from programs funded in that grant cycle by the Program.
 For more information about the program please read our latest Impact Report.

-The Program draws from the Metropolitan Transportation Plan (MTP) developed jointly by CAMPO and DCHC MPO for the Triangle region.
+The Program draws from the Metropolitan Transportation Plan (MTP) developed jointly by CAMPO and DCHC MPO for the Triangle region, as well as the NCDOTs TDM Strategic Plan.
 The MTP is the long-range plan for transportation improvements across the Triangle region.
 Durham, Orange and Wake, the three counties in the Triangle, too have their own transit Plans.
 These can be accessed below:

-TJCOG is requesting grant applications for its FY21 TDM Program.
-Please note only those parties who submitted a “Letter of Intent to Respond” for this Request for Proposal (RFP) in November 2019 are eligible to apply.
-Completed applications are due to TJCOG by 5:00 p.m.
-EST on January 15, 2020.
+TJCOG requested applications in Dec 2019 for its FY21 TDM Program.
+Only those parties who had submitted a “Letter of Intent to Respond” for this Request for Proposal (RFP) in November 2019 were eligible to apply.

-Please contact Andrea Eilers at (919) 558-2705 or email@example.com for any questions or assistance regarding this RFP.
+Please contact Andrea Eilers at (919) 558-2705 or firstname.lastname@example.org for any questions regarding this RFP.
+The RFP documents below are just for reference.

 Below is the complete RFP schedule: